jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 In tree data structures, a breadth-first traversal visits the direct children of a node before visiting any indirect children (or children of the given node's children).

+## Collision

+In a map, a collision is when two keys result in the same hash and therefore reference the same value in the map.

 ## Connected

 A connected graph is one in which in which every node can reach every other node, with consideration